Manu343726/cmakepp/oo-cmake-pull-request.md

     # *.h + *.cpp
     oo-cmake.cmake + build/* cmake/* resources/* src/*
 ```
-In our case, I specified explicitly that `oo-cmake.cmake` depends on the contents of the `build/`, `cmake/`, `resources/`, and `test/` folders.
+In our case, I specified explicitly that `oo-cmake.cmake` depends on the contents of the `build/`, `cmake/`, `resources/`, and `src/` folders.
 Now biicode will download that folders when the ` oo-cmake.cmake` file is used.

 ### CMakeLists.txt

 Each biicode block has it's own `CMakeLists.txt` with building configuration.
 If no CMakeLists.txt is provided, biicode generates one.
 By default biicode searches for any C/C++ file adding it to block targets (Library or executable, depending on the kind of file: Is it a header?, is it a `.cpp` with a `main()` function?, etc).

-This process, done by the ` ADD_BIICODE_TARGETS()` macro, works like a charm with C/C++ libraries, but not with CMake libraries that uses some C/C++ files like yours.
-We don't want any C/C++ target in the oo-cmake block, we don't even want a target at all since this is designed to be `include()` only.
+This process, done by the `ADD_BIICODE_TARGETS()` macro, works like a charm with C/C++ libraries, but not with CMake libraries that use some C/C++ files like yours.
+We don't want any C/C++ target in the oo-cmake block, we don't even want a target at all since this is designed to be `include()`d only.

 So simply add an empty `CMakeLists.txt` to the block.
+No `ADD_BIICODE_TARGETS()` call, no targets :)

 ### Generating and publishing the block automatically